 It’s like playing in a football game and leaving the pitch halfway through a match.

 So, Ruth explains, sometimes when a parent tells a child to stop playing and they do not do it immediately, it’s not the child being defiant — they just don’t want to leave their teammates in the lurch.

 Ruth adds that gaming can be a positive influence too.
 Some teens use games as a way to spend time with their friends and support each other.
 It can be a relief from stress.

 Others, like JP and Gordon, could excel enough to consider it as a career.

 However, it is all about knowing your limits and knowing when to stop.
-And that is where a coach can help teach players and their families about gaming addiction.
+And that is where an online gaming coach can help teach players and their families about gaming addiction.